scriptbuzz/mlflow-local/README.md

 ### LET'S GET STARTED! ###

 You can use this Jupyter Notebook as your starting point.
 Make sure you have access to the internet.
+You can install MLflow from your terminal window or from a Jupyter notebook code cell.